Tprabath/String-Processor/TypeScript/README.md

-# Template Processor
+# String Processor

-A light-weight library for processing templates by replacing placeholders with dynamic data values.
+A light-weight library for processing templates(or any strings) by replacing placeholders with dynamic data values.
 This library provides a flexible and type-safe way to inject data into template strings.

 ## Features